gbingersoll/sciengdox/README.md

 [Source Code Pro](https://fonts.google.com/specimen/Source+Code+Pro), and [Source Serif Pro](https://fonts.google.com/specimen/Source+Serif+Pro) families.

-On macOS, these can simply be downloaded and installed as you would any other font.
+On macOS or Windows (without WSL), these can simply be downloaded and installed as you would any other font.
 On Linux via WSL, you can install these normally on the Windows side and then synchronize the Windows font folder to the Linux side.
 To do this, edit (using `sudo`) `/etc/fonts/local.conf` and add:

 ```xml
 <?xml version="1.0"?>